PopulateTools/afct-microsite/_posts/2021-04-21-on-the-draft-sustainability-reporting-directive-nfrd-reform-proposal-most-promising-changes-and-caveats.md

 img: /assets/skyscraper.jpg
 img_listing: /assets/skyscraper1.jpg
 ---
 As NGOs working on sustainable corporate transparency and responsibility, we have been [supportive](https://www.allianceforcorporatetransparency.org/news/future-eu-sustainability-standards-ngos-welcome-the-final-recommendations-of-efrag-s-project-task-force-for-the-european-commission.html) of the EU Commission’s plans to reform the EU Non-Financial Reporting Directive (NFRD) and the development of  mandatory European sustainability standards.

-The legislative proposal for a Directive as regards sustainability disclosures by certain undertakings, is set to be presented on April 21st.
-However, a draft proposal seen and covered by some media outlets, provided some insights on what to expect with regards to the forthcoming Commission proposal.
+The European Commission has presented its legislative proposal for a Directive as regards sustainability disclosures by certain companies.

 The proposal presents several major improvements which are essential to help companies focus and report on meaningful information and channel finance to activities and projects needed to meet the objectives of the European Green Deal and make the European economy sustainable.

 **The three most positive developments include:**